CRoP: Context-wise Robust Static Human-Sensing Personalization: Introduction

+Additionally, supervised continual learning approaches face the significant challenge of requiring expert-labeled data for each new batch of user interactions, also termed as label delay \cite{csaba2024labeldelayonlinecontinual}.
+This demand for continuous, high-quality labels can make it impractical for many applications, especially in settings where expert annotation is costly or unavailable.
+For example, in clinical or health monitoring contexts, each new data point may need to be validated by professionals, which is time-consuming and difficult to scale.

-Static personalization customizes the model with limited individual data collected at enrollment, requiring minimal computation and user engagement, making it highly practical for human-sensing applications.
+In contrast, static personalization offers an efficient alternative by customizing the model with a one-time, limited dataset collected during enrollment.
+This approach minimizes computation, requires no ongoing data or label storage or collection, and reduces user engagement, making it especially suitable for resource-constrained human-sensing applications.
 However, existing such studies often overlook intra-user variability due to factors like changes in magnetic field \citep{effect-mf}, sensor position \citep{PARK201431}, terrain \citep{Kowalsky2021-ox}, or the health symptoms \cite{Paeske2023-eb}, leading to poor intra-user generalizability for contexts not present during personalization.
 For instance, a smartphone activity recognition model personalized with handheld data may perform poorly when the phone is in a pocket.

-Static personalization is particularly crucial for clinical datasets, which are often characterized by data scarcity, leading to reduced robustness of lab-validated models for prospectively collected users \cite{Berisha2021-mx}.
-It enhances model accuracy for clinical users whose traits are underrepresented in the global model's training data.
-In contrast, continuous supervised personalization is generally infeasible in many health domains since ground truths must be validated by clinicians, making it impractical in continuous settings, especially in remote or mobile health applications.

-Nevertheless, the distribution of clinical data is expected to shift, even within the same individual.
+Notably, the distribution of clinical data is expected to shift, even within the same individual.
 For instance, in clinical speech technologies, changes in data distribution over time may occur due to the progression of neurodegenerative diseases, relevant for disease monitoring apps \cite{Stegmann2020-ot}, or through desired learning mechanisms resulting from the use of technology, as seen in automated speech therapy apps \cite{benway-and-preston}.
-Similarly, in stress monitoring via wearables, the distribution of psychophysiological data changes as the same individuals encounter different types of stressors \cite{nagaraj2023dissecting}.
-This research defines `context' as the intra-user data distribution formed by varying external factors.